Flipnote Studio: Development

 Flipnote Studio was developed by Yoshiaki Koizumi and Hideaki Shimizu.
 The two began working on the project without the knowledge of anyone else at Nintendo EAD Tokyo.
 It was initially designed as a tool for taking notes with the name Moving Notepad, and it was considered early on as a possible WiiWare application to transmit these notes from a DS to the Wii to be shared with other users of the application.

-When the Nintendo DSi was announced, it was decided by Nintendo president Satoru Iwata that the company would work with Hatena, as the latter had recently shifted its R&D department to Kyoto, where Nintendo Corporate Labs is located.
+When the Nintendo DSi was announced, Nintendo president Satoru Iwata decided that the company would work with Hatena, which had recently shifted its R&D department to Kyoto, where Nintendo Corporate Labs is located.
+The partnership was announced shortly before the application's release in Japan.
+Koizumi said that they chose to work with Hatena because "it takes a special skill set to maintain the User Generated Contents (UGC) site, and we don't have that skill.
+We rely on Hatena on that part".
+Hatena president Junya Kondo stated that the Flipnote Hatena service would be developed and operated without financial support from Nintendo, with the hope that it would help introduce Hatena's other services to a new generation of internet users.
+After the creation of Flipnote Hatena, Nintendo and Hatena would continue to collaborate on online services such as Miiverse.

-It was released in Japan on December 24, 2008, and in August 2009 for some other markets.
+Flipnote Studio was released in Japan on December 24, 2008, and in August 2009 for some other markets.